-Assuming that your registration isn’t the subject of a pending trademark cancellation or concurrent use proceeding, the only consequence of surrendering your trademark registration is losing the benefits and protections of federal registration.
+Assuming that your registration isn’t the subject of a pending trademark cancellation or concurrent use proceeding, the only consequence of surrendering your trademark registration is losing the benefits of federal trademark registration.
 It doesn’t prevent you from seeking registration of the identical mark for the same products/services sometime down the road if you so desired.
 However, there’s no guarantee that the USPTO would approve your new application or that someone else wouldn’t have registered a similar trademark in the meantime.
 So, it’s very possible that surrendering your registration could lead to problems registering your trademark again in the future.

 Now, if a trademark cancellation or concurrent use proceeding has been filed against your trademark registration, a voluntary surrender of your registration could have significant consequences.
 In those two cases, if you file a voluntary surrender without the written consent of every adverse party (i.e. the petitioner or the concurrent use plaintiff), judgment will be entered against you and you’ll no longer have the right to register your trademark again in the future.
 That is to say, you would be barred from registering the identical (or nearly identical) trademark for the same (or essentially the same) products/services.
 So, if you wanted to avoid that outcome, you would need to secure the written consent of every adverse party to the surrender of your registration without prejudice.

 Regardless of whether your registration is the subject of a trademark cancellation or concurrent use proceeding, surrendering a trademark registration doesn’t affect any legitimate common law trademark rights you may own at the time of surrender.